Telefonica-Scientific-Research/oasstetc/README.md

     run `python process_et_data/main.py` to compute reading measures per user and per user set (EyeTrackingAnalyser().average_gaze_features_real_participants(path, path_save))

 ### generate_syntethic_readingmeasures
-    Code to generate synthetic fixations for the text used in the lab and then be able to compare ir.
+    Code to generate synthetic fixations for the text used in the lab and then be able to compare it. run `python generate_syntethic_readingmeasures/main_generate_synthetic_fixations.py` to generate the synthetic fixations

 ### analyse_reading_measures
     Code to analyse the reading measures obtained from the eye tracking data.

 ### analyse_attention
     ## Compute attention of each model:
+    - Attention analysis for language models
+    - Supports multiple models:
         run `python analyse_attention/main_compute_attention.py`
-    with this models you  can compute the attention of the response of the combination fo the promtp and the response (for the reward model):
+    - With this models you  can compute the attention of the response of the combination fo the promtp and the response (for the reward model):
+        * openbmb/UltraRM-13b (ultraRM)
+        * openbmb/Eurus-RM-7b (eurus)
-    * "openbmb/UltraRM-13b": "ultraRM",
+        * nicolinho/QRM-Llama3.1-8B (QRLlama)
-    *"openbmb/Eurus-RM-7b": "eurus",
-    *"nicolinho/QRM-Llama3.1-8B": "QRLlama",